 When Does it Need to Be Updated?

 MFA is currently available in all orgs!
 The Multi-Factor Authentication Assistant will be fully functional in sandboxes starting June 12, 2021.
-And Admins are seeing these alerts when logging in.
+And Admins see these alerts when logging in.